 BY SARAH BARTHELOW

 Sarah Barthelow is a freelance food writer and the voice behind the popular food podcast, And Eat it Too!
-She lives in Seattle where she looks forward to Sundays.
+She lives in Seattle, where she no longer keeps backyard chickens.